|The "Shock Both of Hers™" maneuver.|

 Okay your first instinct is going to be to work out a schedule that looks good "on paper."
 Surely adding three to four hours of writing each day into a schedule where you technically have three or four hours open won't be a problem, right?
 You can just wake up at five in the morning for the next month, write for an hour, shower in thirty seconds, and run a few red lights on the way to the office each morning, come home write for two more hours, go to bed a little late, and never have to give up time with friends, family, or video games, right?

 You might think you can squeeze a few of extra hours of writing in there without really giving things up as long as you technically find a three hour block in your schedule.
-That's the kind of driving, insane, too-much, "WHAT-HAVE-I-DONE??!?!" schedule that you might be able to pull off for a week, maybe two if you're a real pro about crunch times.
+That's the kind of driving, overwhelming, too-much, "WHAT-HAVE-I-DONE??!?!" schedule that you might be able to pull off for a week, maybe ten days if you're a real pro about crunch times.

 Not for a whole month.